Healthy Ways To Handle Money Issues In Your Relationship

 Does money lead to conflicts in your relationship?

-Money can create numerous problems in a relationship, whether you’re dating or married.
+Money can create numerous problems for married couples and new couples.
 Differences in opinion about financial matters can lead to conflicts and deep fractures in the bond between partners if they are left unaddressed.
 Read on to explore healthy ways to discuss money in a relationship, the financial issues you should consider when joining your life with someone else’s, and how therapy can support you both by teaching practical ways to express your needs and reshape harmful behavior.

 How do money issues affect relationships?